minube/Text-Length-Bar/README.md

 ```

 ### Notes
-If you want to push up TextLengthBar with the keyboard don't forget add the following line into your AndroidManifest file within your Activity declaration:
+If you want to push up TextLengthBar with the keyboard don't forget to add the following line into your AndroidManifest file within your Activity declaration:

 ```
 android:windowSoftInputMode="stateVisible|adjustResize"